 President Hanycz committed the University in late 2021 to participate in Pope Francis' Laudato Sí' Action Platform (LSAP) to boldly advance each of its seven goals.
-In 2022, Xavier formed its 19-member President's Laudato Sí' Steering Committee which included broad representation from the campus community and working groups involving more than 40 additional students, faculty, and staff.
+In 2022, Xavier formed its 11-member President's Laudato Sí' Steering Committee which included broad representation from the campus community and working groups involving more than 40 additional students, faculty, and staff.
 A draft Laudato Sí' Action Plan has been outlined which focuses the work of Xavier's environmental sustainability on the themes of the Pope's encyclical.

+- + Response to the cry of the earth

+- Ecological education

-Response to the cry of the earth Ecological education Response to the cry of the poor Ecological spirituality
+- + Response to the cry of the poor

+- Ecological spirituality

+- + Ecological economics

+- Adoption of sustainable lifestyle

-Ecological economics, Community resilience and empowerment
+- + Community resilience and empowerment